-Welcome to Episode 95 of the Joshua Gagnon Leadership Podcast!
+Welcome to the 154th episode of the Joshua Gagnon Leadership Podcast!

 If you enjoy listening to this podcast and it has helped you and your team in any way, please leave us a review on Apple Podcast or Stitcher or take the time to share it on social media.

 You and your team are invited to join us in Spring 2019 for our new Joshua Gagnon Leadership Coaching Network!
 Visit www.leadbetter.church to learn more and to sign up!